spencexd7/violet/policy.md

 ## Contact Information

-For any questions or concerns regarding the use of the bot, please contact the bot owner at <owner email>.
+For any questions or concerns regarding the use of the bot, please contact the bot owner at bot's [support server](https://discord.gg/gpqMWg5PAY).